pairshaped/curlingio-docs/docs/club-management/curlers.md

 ---
 import useBaseUrl from '@docusaurus/useBaseUrl';

-In Curling I/O, curler profiles belong to your members themselves.
+In Curling IO, curler profiles belong to your members themselves.
 Members can reuse their curler profiles for registration across multiple seasons at your club, and also at other clubs, provincial, and even national competitions they may participate in.

 ## Finding Curler Profiles